lauslim12/attendance/README.md

 ## Benchmarks

-Some calculations are done in order to keep track of security.
+Several evaluations/calculations are done in order to keep track of security are performed as follows:

 - You may run `yarn collision-test` in order to check out the collision probability for `nanoid` and `Math.random()`.

-## Updates
+- You may use [OWASP ZAP Baseline](https://www.zaproxy.org/docs/docker/baseline-scan/) in order to perform automated penetration tests on the application.
+- If you have Snyk CLI installed, you can run `snyk test --all-projects` to find vulnerable dependencies, and/or `snyk code test` to perform static code analysis.

-You may run `yarn upgrade-interactive --latest` to upgrade dependencies.
-Make sure there are no breaking changes that might break the application.
+- If you need to update dependencies, you can use `yarn upgrade-interactive --latest` to do so.
+Please make sure there are no breaking changes that might break the application.

 ## License

 Application is licensed under MIT License.
 The research itself will follow the publisher's license after it has been published.

-## Upcoming

-Upcoming features to be implemented:

-- Hosting, webservers, and mailservers.
-- OWASP scanning and assessment, plus using Snyk for dependency scanning.

-I have been thinking of adding these features as well:

-- SMS implementation.
-- PNPM Integration.
-- More ESLint (`security`, `requiring-type-checking`, `unicorn`, `sonarjs`) for better practices and cleaner style.